 Many people who have delicate or dry skin, or chemical sensitivities, have told us that these soaps are the only ones that they can tolerate.
 Others say these soaps leave their hair and skin softer and smoother than any other soap they have ever used.
 We think you’ll agree.

-All Our Soaps
+Our Bar Soaps

 Almond Joy